IntelLabs/kAFL/docs/source/tutorials/installation.md

 ~~~
 ::::
 ::::{tab-item} Docker image
-If you follow the Docker image based setup for kAFL, on only need to install the kAFL kernel.
+If you follow the Docker image based setup for kAFL, you only need to install the kAFL kernel.

 This can be done with `make deploy`, by specifying an `Ansible` tag.